JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 During 2024 and 2025, JMP and GLAAS are collaborating with the University of Leeds, University of Technology Sydney, University of Bristol and Oxford University and have convened a technical working group to a) review emerging frameworks, tools and indicators, and b) recommend a short list of priority indicators for progressive integration into national monitoring systems.
 WHO and UNICEF will convene stakeholders at each stage of the process to solicit feedback on the findings and recommendations of the review.

-Public consultation on the long list of potential indicators
+Public consultation on the long list of potential indicators (version 2.0)

-The JMP and GLAAS teams are pleased to launch a public consultation on the long list of potential indicators to monitor climate-resilient WASH.
-The long list of indicators was developed by the University of Leeds, University of Technology Sydney, University of Bristol and Oxford University based on reviews to assess the quality of evidence for links between key attributes of WASH and climate resilience and how climate resilience is measured in other adjacent sectors.
+The JMP and GLAAS teams held a public consultation on a long list of potential indicators to monitor climate-resilient WASH.
+The long list of indicators (version 2.0) was developed by the University of Leeds, University of Technology Sydney, University of Bristol and Oxford University based on reviews to assess the quality of evidence for links between key attributes of WASH and climate resilience and how climate resilience is measured in other adjacent sectors.

 - Review the long list of indicators in PowerPoint in presentation mode and use the survey links in the presentation to comment on specific indicators